stcarrez/ada-wiki/regtests/expect/wiki-txt/preformat-ada.markdown

 This is a paragraph:
+procedure Test is
+begin
+   null;
+end Test;

+Second bloc
+procedure Test is
+begin
+   null;
+end Test;

+Third bloc
-ada procedure Test is begin null; end Test;
+procedure Test is
-Second bloc   Ada procedure Test is begin    null; end Test; Third bloc procedure Test is begin    null; end Test;
+begin
+   null;
+end Test;

  A last paragraph.